makannew/use-delayed-function/README.md

 ```

+In second example, debounced content shown while typing in a textarea.
-In debouncing example, when a change happened in textarea this line of code
+When a change happened, this line of code
 ```jsx
 debounceChange(e.target.value).then(addStyleNow).then(removeStyleLater)
 ```